Aliases for JAK1 Gene

 GeneCards Summary for JAK1 Gene

 JAK1 (Janus Kinase 1) is a Protein Coding gene.
-Among its related pathways are PI3K-Akt signaling pathway and GPCR Pathway.
-GO annotations related to this gene include protein tyrosine kinase activity and non-membrane spanning protein tyrosine kinase activity.
-An important paralog of this gene is TNK1.
+Diseases associated with JAK1 include Autoinflammation, Immune Dysregulation, And Eosinophilia and Autosomal Recessive Mendelian Susceptibility To Mycobacterial Diseases Due To Partial Jak1 Deficiency.
+Among its related pathways are Regulation of lipid metabolism Insulin signaling-generic cascades and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is TYK2.

 Tyrosine kinase of the non-receptor type, involved in the IFN-alpha/beta/gamma signal pathway (PubMed:7615558).
 Kinase partner for the interleukin (IL)-2 receptor (PubMed:11909529) as well as interleukin (IL)-10 receptor (PubMed:12133952).